-I am so pleased by the number of students who wish to participate in the W.E.S.
-Coding Club!
-Since my goal is to allow all students in grades 1-5 who have an interest in coding to have an opportunity to participate, I have divided the club into two different meeting days:
+The W.E.S.
+Coding Club is now the W.E.S.
+Computer Science Club!
+This year we will be meeting in Room 501 in the 3rd Grade pod.
+Since my goal is to allow all students who have an interest in computer science to have an opportunity to participate, I have divided the club into two different meeting days:

 1st and 4th Grades - Wednesday Mornings - 7:45 a.m.-8:20 a.m.

 All students who participate in the W.E.S.
-Coding Club should have breakfast before they come to the lab.
+Computer Science Club should have breakfast before they come to Room 501.

 Thank you for your support!